-There are several disorders included within the anxiety disorder.
+There are several disorders included in anxiety disorder.
 The most common ones are:

 The person suffers regular crises or panic attacks.
-Anxiety in this disorder is extremely high, and the symptoms are so intense that it is common to feel that you will die.
+Anxiety in this disorder is extremely high, and the symptoms are so intense that it is common to think you are having a heart attack or feel that you will die.
 There is no specific trigger, and the person can even develop a fear of having panic attacks in the future.

 The NHS advises that if you suffer sudden, intense anxiety and fear, it might be the symptoms of a panic attack.
 It can also be symptoms of a racing heartbeat, feeling that you are losing control, shortness of breath or breathing very quickly, sweating, trembling or shaking, and feeling faint.

-Phobias are irrational and persistent fear of a specific object, animal, situation, event, etc. The fear can be focused on anything, but it is common phobias to insects, blood, flying, or height.
+Phobias are irrational and persistent fear of a specific object, animal, situation, event, etc. The fear can be focused on anything, but it is a common phobia of insects, blood, flying, or height.